 Be sure to check out the list of available course aids.

-You must submit all of your assignments and extra credit through Blackboard.
-See the Submitting Assignments in Your ELI History Course instructions.
+You must submit all of your assignments and extra credit through Canvas.
+See the Submitting Assignments in Your NOVA Online History Course instructions.
 (No more than one item per calendar day will be accepted.)
-Feedback on your work will be posted to the Blackboard gradebook, usually within 24-48 hours.
-You should follow the same directions if you are resubmitting an assignment.
+Feedback on your work will be posted to the Canvas gradebook, usually within 24-48 hours.
+You should follow the same directions if you are resubmitting an assignment..

 When you have any questions about the course or your assignments or when you want to send a draft of an assignment for informal feedback, please contact your instructor by email using your student email account.